Canon G1 X Mark II vs Panasonic FZ1000

 It is notable that the FZ1000 has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark II does not feature such a mic input.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon G1 X Mark II and the Panasonic FZ1000?
+Which camera is better?
 The listing below highlights the relative strengths of the two models.

 Arguments in favor of the Canon PowerShot G1 X Mark II: